emdaer/emdaer-website/README.md

 ### Website

-Travis autodeploys the website to GitHub Pages using its `deploy` configuration when changes are merged into the `site` branch.
-Being an [Organization Page](https://help.github.com/articles/user-organization-and-project-pages/), the website code is stored on the `master` branch.
+[Netlify](https://app.netlify.com/sites/sleepy-almeida-dd718d/settings/deploys#continuous-deployment) runs `make predeploy` and publishes the `public` directory when pushes are made to the `site` branch.

 ### Pull Requests

-Pull Request builds will run [surge-review](https://github.com/cdaringe/surge-review) via Travis&#8217; `after_success` hook on the highest node version build using [travis-deploy-once](https://github.com/semantic-release/travis-deploy-once).
-Once the deployment is sucessful, a comment from emdaerbot will be posted to the respective PR with a link to the built site.
-This can be used for design review and functional testing of Pull Requests.
-Each additional commit to the website source in the PR will rebuild the site and post a new link.
+Pull Requests will provide a link to a &#8220;Deploy Preview&#8221; courtesey of [Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).
+This can be used for design review and functional testing.

 ## Content